WordPress/gutenberg/docs/data/data-core-editor.md

 ### isBlockSelected

-Returns true if the block corresponding to the specified unique ID is currently selected and no multi-selection exists, or false otherwise.
+Returns true if the block corresponding to the specified client ID is currently selected and no multi-selection exists, or false otherwise.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * uid: Block unique ID.
+ * clientId: Block client ID.

 *Returns*